 Heterohypnosis: Hypnosis induced by a hypnotist.

-Hypermnesia: Memory recall with retrieval of forgotten information.
+Hypermnesia: Memory recall with the retrieval of forgotten information.
 The brain stores everything, forgets nothing and most memories can be recovered when the proper association pathways are stimulated.

 Hypersthesia: Heightened sensibility to work.